-Wheaton, like many other selective colleges and universities, is experiencing an increase in the number of qualified applicants and accordingly we have a large incoming class.
+Wheaton is lucky to have had an increased interest and enrollment over the past few years.
+This incoming class is no exception.
 While this is exciting for us on many levels, it does present some challenges: namely the need to add temporary beds to some rooms.

-An expanded double is a room that normally would house two students, but is set up to accommodate three.
-All rooms provide the necessary beds, desks, clothes storage, and computer connections for each resident.
+An expanded double is a room larger than our normal double rooms and is set up to accommodate three people.
+All rooms provide a bed, desk, dresser, and closet space for each resident.
 Students are assigned to these rooms at random.

 How do you choose who is in an Expanded Double?